-CCEE 631 Multimedia Systems 3(3,0) Multimedia a pplications and requirements, Audio/Video fundamentals including g analog and digital re and digital representations, human perception, and audio/video equipment, audio and video compre video compression including perceptual transform coders for images/video scalable coders and p coders and perceptual audio encoders.
-Application and performance comparison of various codir various coding algorithms including hardware/software trade-offs.
-Image and video processing a applications and algorithms.
-Multimedia hardware and softwar re.
-Prerequisite: CO CEE 447.
+CCEE 631 Multimedia Systems

+Multimedia applications and requirements, Audio/Video fundamentals including analog and digital representations, human perception, and audio/video equipment, audio and video compression including perceptual transform coders for images/video scalable coders and perceptual audio encoders.
+Application and performance comparison of various coding algorithms including hardware/software trade-offs.
+Image and video processing applications and algorithms.
+Multimedia hardware and software.
+Prerequisite: CCEE 447.

-CCEE 632 Ad-hoc Networks 3(3,0) This course will provide students with an understanding of wireless ad-hoc n etworks, enable them to recognize the wide range of applicability of these networks, and l provide them with an understanding of the major design issues, including topics such as protocol mechanisms and resource constraints.
+CCEE 632 Ad-hoc Networks

+This course will provide students with an understanding of wireless ad-hoc networks, enable them to recognize the wide range of applicability of these networks, and provide them with an understanding of the major design issues, including topics such as protocol mechanisms and resource constraints.
 Pre-requisite: CCEE 454.